Periodic Euclidean Graphs on Integer Points: Net Generation

 \subsection{Naive Net Generation}

-In order to proceed, we fix the dimension $n$ of the lattice, and then choose which of the finitely many maximal point groups of $n$-dimensional lattices to use (again, calling this maximal point group $\bbbH$), find the conjugacy matrix $F$ and the corresponding conjugacy group $\bbbH^*$ of integer matrices, and then we go on to describe the walks.
-In the process, we develop a copy of a repeating connected subgraph of the Euclidean graph $\cN$; we we will call this repeating subgraph a ``quotient graph'' after \cite{Chung} and \cite{klee} (which are, by the way, quite different from the ``quotient graphs'' of \cite{DD}).
-However, we will be constructing a ``quotient graph'' from a {\em scaffolded graph}, which will thus be distinct from the ``quotient graphs'' of after \cite{Chung} and \cite{klee}.
+Having fixed the dimension $d$ of the lattice, the maximal point group $\bbbH$, the conjugacy matrix $F$ and the corresponding conjugate group $\bbbH^*$ of integer matrices, we describe the walks.
+In the process, we develop a graph whose vertices are words for legal walks and whose arcs are symbols from $\Sigma$ of Subsection~\ref{NG}.
+This is roughly what \cite{Chung} and \cite{klee} called a ``quotient graph''; to avoid confusion (as the term ``quotient graph'' means something quite different elsewhere, e.g., in \cite{DD}), we will call this syntactic object a {\em unit diagram}.